-To help the shelter run smoothly, we require a strong team of volunteers to carry out a variety of roles:
+To help the shelter run smoothly, we require a strong team of volunteers across a variety of roles:

 • Kitchen volunteers to help cook and serve supper for the shelter guests at Canterbury Open Centre.
 (5pm-7:30pm)

-• Evening volunteer Project Worker to support staff at centre and walk to venue with staff (5pm-8pm)
+• Evening volunteer Project Workers to support staff at the centre and walk to venues with staff (5pm-8pm)

 • Evening volunteers to welcome the guests in, play board games, chat, etc at Canterbury Open Centre and/or the church halls.
 (5pm-7:30pm and/or 7pm-10pm)

-• Volunteers with their own transport to take bedding to and from the church halls in mornings and evenings (7:45am and/or 7pm).
+• Transportation volunteers (with their own transport) to take bedding to and from the church halls in mornings and evenings (7:45am and/or 7pm).

 How to apply

-Please bring with you ID from the following list: copy of birth certificate, passport, photo ID such as driving licence.
+Please bring with you a form of ID from the following list: copy of birth certificate, passport, photo ID such as driving licence.

 Skills and Qualifications needed: